rust-lang-deprecated/failure/README.md

-# failure - a new error handling story
+# failure - a new error management story

-Contains three parts (only a sketch right now):

-* A `Fail` trait and `Error` type wrapper, which acts as a dynamically dispatched, open sum type
+`failure` is designed to make it easier to manage errors in Rust.
+It is intended to replace error management based on `std::error::Error` with a new system based on lessons learned over the past several years, including those learned from experience with quick-error and error-chain.

+`failure` provides two core components:

-* `derive(Fail)`, a derive for making your type an error type
+* `Fail`: A new trait for custom error types.
+* `Error`: A struct which any type that implements `Fail` can be cast into.

-Example use case:
+## Example

 ```rust
 #[macro_use] extern crate failure;